 Strategic Plan Action What is the evidence and rationale for this choice?
-KPIs Date Staff lead Interim Review Final Review Objective 1 - To comm unicate a clear vision, which r naintains the profile of disad vantaged stu udents and the school 's inclusive ethos.
-Financial Contribution: : 1, 2, 3, 4, 7, 12, 15, 16 Publish student lists to staff with all disadvantaged students in September and updated as necessary Ensure that the profile of disadvantaged students is maintained.
+KPIs Date Staff lead Interim Review Final F profile of disadva ntaged students and the e school's inclusive ethos.
+Financial Contribut ion: 1, 2, 3, 4, 7, 12, 1 T Publish student lists to staff with all disadvantaged students in September and updated as necessary Ensure that the profile of disadvantaged students is maintained.
 Teachers use this information when they are planning lessons and creating seating plans.
-Barrier: A All teaching staff can identify PP students and how they positively plan and mark with them in mind.
+All teaching staff can identify PP students and how they positively plan and mark with them in mind.
 Identified through lesson observations and learning walks.
-Reduction in gaps compared to tracking information given above. year group Staff bulle about build and in awa Reminder circulated b 'champions' are. tin publication 21.10.19: ding home/school partne arding house points to staff of the students t f all students who qualify reminder of Y7&8 PP ar rship in communicating p hey teach who qualify for , 2020 and with this a pro e/allocation d message to staff ositive emails home PP to be Induction Programme contains specific information on PP students Provide training and induction for new staff so that they understand our ways of working with disadvantaged students as part of induction programme Barrier: A Included as part of the Induction Checklist with HR and a briefing is scheduled with a PP champion for any new teachers (as per safeguarding, GDPR, etc) Reduction in gaps compared to tracking information given above.
-KS1 and k etc to help GV has lia S2.
-Volunteer sixth form close gaps before stud schools to launch literacy hers to spend X1 hour a w lents arrive in Y7. hager in planning for a PP o that this becomes an a eek listening to reading focus to be included in
+Reduction in gaps compared to tracking information given above.
+Staff bulletin publication 21.10.19: reminder of Y7&8 PP and message to building home/school partnership in communicating positive emails home and i house points.
+Reminder to staff of the students they teach who qualify for PP to be circularly half term, 2020 and with this a prompt as to who is yet to use the allowance/allocation Evidence collected and analysed from developmental observation lesson visithat there is no disparity in the provision students who qualify for Pupil Premine receive in classrooms across the school compared to students who do not re- Induction Programme contains specific information on PP students Provide training and induction for new staff so that they understand our ways of working with disadvantaged students as part of induction programme Barrier: A Included as part of the Induction Checklist with HR and a briefing is scheduled with a PP champion for any new teachers (as per safeguarding, GDPR, etc) Reduction in gaps compared to tracking information given above.
+KS2.
+Volunteer s gaps before stude GV has liaised w induction from Se Staff across the s ixth formers to spend X1 ents arrive in Y7. ith Business Manager in eptember 2020, so that the chool have received term help to close gaps between to launch literacy intervention suphour a week listening to reading planning for a PP focus to be insistent becomes an automatic standing ly CPD-related training linking qualen students who qualify for Pupil etc to help close cluded in all staff g item.